Direct Taxes definition

 Direct Taxes comprises all taxes on total income, on total capital or on elements of income or of capital, including taxes on gains from the alienation of property, taxes on estates, inheritances and gifts, and taxes on the total amounts of wages or salaries paid by enterprises, as well as taxes on capital appreciation;

-Direct Taxes means production, severance, ad valorem, excise or other taxes or governmental charges or assessments on (i) the Eligible Proved Properties, (ii) the production therefrom or (iii) the proceeds of such production, but excluding any income or franchise taxes.
+Direct Taxes means production, severance, ad valorem, excise, franchise or other taxes or governmental charges or assessments on the oil and gas properties of the Company or the production therefrom or the proceeds of such production, but excluding any federal, state or local income taxes.